mehdibelhajamor/b00t2root-CTF-2020/README.md

 P1 = D(C3) xor IV
 P3 = D(C3)
 ```
-So xoring P1 and P3 gives us the _IV_.
+So by xoring P1 and P3 we get the _IV_.

 **Solver :**
 ```python